buepro/typo3-pizpalue/Documentation/Configuration/Index.rst

 CUSTOMER BASE - Cookie consent").
 As well a link to a privacy policy page can be set for the cookie dialog.

-Further configurations regarding the cookie dialog can be found in the constant editor by selecting the category "PIZPALUE: CUSTOMER VARIOUS" under the section "Cookie consent".
+Further configurations regarding the cookie dialog can be found in the constant editor by selecting the category "PIZPALUE: CUSTOMER EXTENDED" under the section "Cookie consent".

 .. note::
    For Google Analytics a control block can be embedded by using the string ###GoogleAnalyticsStatus### in a content